-During our excursion in Graz, we received inputs on different aspects of the everyday life of international students.
-These were: the urban cultures, the development and history of the city's expansion, or the public spaces and the people who use them.
-We noticed that the city of Graz is full of students who frequent its universities.
-We looked further and found out that Graz is home to more than 60,000 students.
-During the excursion, one of us had the chance to stay in a shared flat with an international student from Bosnia who has been living in Graz for four years.
-As international students living in Vienna on our Erasmus programme, we wondered what it would be like to study abroad in a smaller city like Graz.
-Adopting an intersectional and qualitative approach, we asked what kind of barriers and marginalisation an international student would face when studying at TU Graz.
-Could it be the different language?
-The personal financial situation?
-The need to work?
-The lack of social integration?
-To find an affordable housing?
-Starting from these initial questions, we embarked on our research.
+INTEGRATION OF INTERNATIONAL STUDENTS IN GRAZ Emma Ariaudo, Lena Kalmbach 1.
+EVERYDAY LIFE OF INTERNATIONAL STUDENTS IN GRAZ WHY During our excursion in Graz, we were provided with information on a range of topics relating to the everyday life of international students.
+These included urban cultures, the development and history of urban expansion, and public spaces and their users.
+It was evident that Graz is home to a significant number of students, attending its various universities.
+A subsequent investigation revealed that the population of Graz is more than 60,000 students.
+During the excursion, one of us had the opportunity to live in a shared flat with an international student from Bosnia who has been living in Graz for four years.
+As international students participating in the Erasmus programme, we were curious about the experience of studying in a smaller city like Graz.
+We took an intersectional and qualitative approach to our research, asking ourselves what barriers and exclusions an international student might face when studying at Graz University of Technology.
+Could linguistic differences be a barrier?
+Or perhaps it was the financial aspect?
+Or the necessity to work?
+Or perhaps it is the lack of social integration?
+The difficulty of finding affordable accommodation?
+These were the initial questions we posed as a starting point for our research.